 Successful people take some time to plan the day.
 Every morning.
-This is necessary to do when travelling, because in about 5 – 10 minutes you give some structure to your day.
+This is necessary to do when traveling because in about 5 – 10 minutes you give some structure to your day.

 Highly productive people keep track of accomplishments.
-I’d recommend keeping a ‘accomplishment’ diary to see how much you actually accomplish in a day (or a week, a month..).
-Seeing all of your accomplishments at one place, will motivate you to accomplish more.
+I’d recommend keeping an ‘accomplishment’ diary to see how much you actually accomplish in a day (or a week, a month..).
+Seeing all of your accomplishments at one place will motivate you to accomplish more.
 Set daily goals to accomplish a little bit more than yesterday and you’ll soon be the king of productivity.

 Focus on all the things that you did get done, instead of what you didn’t.
 I know it can be really stressful knowing what else you need to do but focus on the positive things of the day, like everything you already finished.

 I’m guilty.
-When it comes to wanting to do perfectly, and ending up dreading all day long doing it, or working on it.
+When it comes to wanting to do perfectly and ending up dread all day long doing it or working on it.
 Apparently, the key to being a perfectionist and a highly productive person is knowing when to be a perfectionist.
 If every single task, no matter how small, has to be completed without flaw or error, you will probably never finish anything.
 Know when to do the extra spelling check and when not (your long email to friends abroad?
 It’s okay to make a typo, not when you’re emailing clients).